datkumar/Configs/Linux-misc/README.md

 | `1.1.1.1` | `2606:4700:4700::1111` |
 | `1.0.0.1` | `2606:4700:4700::1001` |

-You can set these on your computer and or router
+You can set these on your computer and or on your router

+View your set DNS settings: `resolvectl status`

 ---